 The ways in which physics was taught was revolutionized by Pickering.
 He established a laboratory at MIT, the first of its kind, which required students to use genuine lab equipment to make measurements.
 He personally devised the experiments used, which outlined the properties of gases, solids, and operation of the equipment.
 He also encouraged his students to design their own experiments and conduct original research.
 These guidelines were put into a book and published as the Elements of Physical Manipulation, the first manual of laboratory physics.

 Pickering was a professor at MIT for nine years.
 Though he liked the work, in 1876, Pickering got the opportunity to be a professor of astronomy at Harvard and took the job.
-The following year, at the age of 31, Pickering took over as director of the Harvard College Observatory.
-This positions gave him the opportunity to use his keen intellect to explore stars and the nature of the universe.
+The following year, at the age of 31, Pickering took over as director of the Harvard College Observatory (HCO).
+This position gave him the opportunity to use his keen intellect to explore stars and the nature of the universe.

 The appointment of a physicists to run the HCO met with considerable criticism.
 President Eliot had worked with Pickering at MIT and known him when he was an undergrad at Lawrence but, more importantly, Eliot seemed to know that the direction of astronomy was about to be altered.
 Whatever the case, President Eliot had complete faith in Pickering's abilities.

 The primary focus of astronomers up until this time was the position and motion of stars, but Pickering knew that the greatest opportunities for the future of the field lay within astrophysics.
 He did not completely abandoned the astronomy that had been studied for centuries, but the astrophysical work he did would ultimately lend greater importance to the field as it is thought of today.
 Pickering is known for pioneering three main areas: Stellar photography (photographing stars), stellar spectroscopy (categorizing stars), and visual photometry (estimations of brightness by comparison with other stars).